equalitie/ouisync/doc/design/design.md

 The previous requirements are in contrast with the majority of existing solutions, where some of the following issues arise:

-  - Users rely on third-party providers running servers which can access file data and become a bottleneck and single point of failure or control of the system.
+  - Users rely on third-party providers running servers which can access file data and become a bottleneck and single point of failure, surveillance or control of the system.
-  - Other devices need good network reachability (e.g. static IP address, port-forwarding router) or have to resort to dedicated rendez-vous or tunneling helper servers.
+  - Other devices need good network reachability (e.g. static IP address, port-forwarding router) or they have to resort to dedicated rendez-vous or tunneling helper servers.
-  - Devices need an active network connection even if they are physically close to each other.
+  - Devices need network connection to the outside world even if they are physically close to each other.
   - All devices keeping copies of the data have access to their content.
-  - Users need to adopt ad hoc workarounds (like encrypted file system layers or archive files), which break the usability of the system, to keep data private.
+  - Users need to adopt ad hoc workarounds (like encrypted file system layers or archive files) to keep data private, breaking the usability of the system.
   - Conflicting modifications are handled in a user-unfriendly way (if supported at all).
   - Services, protocols and tools are proprietary or closed source, thus an inherent security liability.